"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 DURAGESIC patches are for transdermal use, only.

-Proper handling of DURAGESIC is advised in order to prevent adverse reactions, including death, associated with accidental secondary exposure to DURAGESIC [see WARNINGS AND PRECAUTIONS].
+Proper handling of DURAGESIC is necessary in order to prevent serious adverse outcomes, including death, associated with accidental secondary exposure to DURAGESIC [see WARNINGS AND PRECAUTIONS].

 - Patients should apply DURAGESIC to intact, non-irritated, and non-irradiated skin on a flat surface such as the chest, back, flank, or upper arm.
 In young children and persons with cognitive impairment, adhesion should be monitored and the upper back is the preferred location to minimize the potential of inappropriate patch removal.
 Hair at the application site may be clipped (not shaved) prior to system application.
 If the site of DURAGESIC application must be cleansed prior to application of the patch, do so with clear water.
 Do not use soaps, oils, lotions, alcohol, or any other agents that might irritate the skin or alter its characteristics.
 Allow the skin to dry completely prior to patch application.